 Your programme is made up of a number of core and option modules and a research project.

 This module aims to develop the basic clinical skills required to assess the appropriateness and effectiveness of drug therapy in individual patients within the practice base setting and to facilitate your engagement with self-directed learning.

 This module aims to advance clinical knowledge of therapeutics and to provide you with the skills to apply this expertise to the appropriate management of a range of commonly encountered disease states and therapeutic problems seen in secondary care.

 This module covers systems-level management of clinical practice, including how healthcare services are organised and delivered.

 Research Project (MSc)

-This module will enable you to develop and extend your research abilities and complete a substantial research project exploring a relevant aspect of clinical practice in secondary and tertiary care.
+This module will enable you to develop and extend your research abilities and complete a substantial research project exploring a relevant aspect of clinical practice in primary and interface care.

 Clinical Skills - Prescribing Pathway (PgDip)

 This module aims to enable healthcare professionals to develop clinical skills for prescribing, including patient evaluation and monitoring.